 The general idea behind concierge medicine is simple - to lessen the need for doctors to adhere to the tedious administrative rules and duties of traditional insurance-based models by asking patients to pay an annual fee.
 In exchange, patients get a more personalized and higher quality healthcare.

-Concierge doctors are the primary care physicians who run their practice or becomes affiliate with some network to offer their services to patients directly in exchange for a fee-to-service basis.
+Concierge doctors are the primary care physicians who run their practice or becomes affiliate with some network to offer their services to patients directly in exchange for a membership fee, and may also bill for specific services covered by insurance.
 Year-long contracts typically bind concierge doctors and their patients.

 Concierge doctors offer their services to patients based on a membership fee basis.
 Patients can either pay in full or in regular installments over the year.
 In exchange, they would receive a personalized kind of healthcare that doctors in traditional practices can't provide due to the copious administrative requirements of traditional healthcare.